songster-sa/aws-sw-arch-associate-notes/readme.md

         - not affective on service-linked roles
         - to allow, need to explicitly
         - looks like IAM policy - works in a hierarchial manner (OU tree)
+        - are organization level
     - Organizational Unit
-    - Migrate accounts - remove, invite, accept
+    - **Migrate accounts** - Remove, Send/invite, Accept - RSA acronym
 - IAM conditions - mention in policy definition json
     - aws:SourceIP
     - aws:RequestedRegion